FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 ---
 ### **Story 12: Create account**

-As a user, I create an account in Meetix, so that I have access to all the available features.
+As an user, I create an account in Meetix, so that I have access to all the available features.

 _User interface mockups_